NCIP/gdc-docs/docs/Data_Portal/Release_Notes/Data_Portal_Release_Notes.md

     *	Exporting the Cart table in JSON will export the GDC Archive file table instead of exporting the files in the Cart only
 *   Web Browsers
     *   Browsers limit the number of concurrent downloads, it is generally recommended to add files to the cart and download large number of files through the GDC Data Transfer Tool, more details can be found on [GDC Website](https://gdc.cancer.gov/about-gdc/gdc-faqs).
-    *   Internet Explorer users are not able to use the "Only show fields with no values" when adding custom facets <!-- PGDC-2467 / PRTL-109 -->
     *   The GDC Portals are not compatible with Internet Explorer running in compatibility mode.
 Workaround is to disable compatibility mode. <!-- PGDC-2480 -->